Together we investigate what the most important starting points are for effective and sustainable changes.

 By focusing, within Food4Smiles, on the entire system during the first 1000 days of life of children in New West, we obtain additional and innovative knowledge.
 That way we can increase the impact and sustainability of actions aimed at a healthy start.

-Systems Science is increasingly used for health science issues, but much is still unclear.
-Together with a group of national and international experts, we are currently writing a plan of action for the best use of Systems Science within Food4Smiles.
+Systems science is increasingly used for health science issues, but much is still unclear.
+Together with a group of national and international experts, we are working on establishing systems science within Food4Smiles.

 Read more about a system approach in this Dutch article ‘De oorzaak van onderconsumptie groente en fruit is complex’ on Voeding NU